Skip to content

 Shadow Birkin

-• Fray Birkin: Canvas body with raw, sellier‑style frayed edges; streamlined interior with a single zip pocket.
+• Fray Birkin: Canvas body with raw, Sellier-style frayed edges — a deliberately unfinished presentation that exposes the construction rather than concealing it.
+Interior simplified to a single zip pocket.

-• First Sellier Birkin (40 Vache Hunter): Unlined shell with a removable zipped pouch instead of stitched pockets; visible handle/hardware stitching makes a museum‑study of construction.
+• First Sellier Birkin (40 Vache Hunter): Unlined shell with a removable zipped pouch in place of stitched pockets.
+Visible handle and hardware stitching turns the bag into a study in Hermès construction methodology.

 Cavalcadour & Berline Kellys

-• Cavalcadour: Printed panels animate the classic lines with scarf‑level color work.
+• Cavalcadour: Printed panels animate the Kelly's classic lines with scarf-level color work and graphic complexity.
+The structure carries the print; the print justifies the structure.

 3-in-1 Birkin

-• Architecture: The flap detaches and becomes its own clutch or organizer—modularity built into the icon.
+• Architecture: The flap detaches entirely and functions as an independent clutch or organizer.
+Modularity is built into the Birkin's structure rather than added externally.

 Cargo Birkin